utdk/uteach_utdk3_customizations/README.md

 The `composer.json` file includes the canonical version of sites' Composer dependencies, which currently include SAML functionality and the UTProf Add-on.

 Upon initial creation of a *new* site that should use this configuration:

-- Copy the `composer.json` into the site project root
+1. Copy the `composer.json` into the site project root
-- Copy the contents of `web/modules/custom` into its respective directory
+1. Copy the contents of `web/modules/custom` into its respective directory
-- Build the site via Composer as normal.
+1. Build the site via Composer as normal.
 After site installation, enable the `uteach_deploy` module should be programmatically.

 Currently, enabling the deployment module will:

-- UTeach Deploy: Enable SAML functionality (users and the activation of SAML still need to be done manually)
+- Enable SAML functionality (users and the activation of SAML still need to be done manually)
-- Uteach Deploy: Enables the UTProf functionality
+- Enable the UTProf functionality
-- Uteach Deploy: Enables as a UTeach-tooled version of the Content Editor role, which includes permissions for the Profile content.
+- Enable a UTeach-tooled version of the Content Editor role, which includes permissions for the Profile content.

 Subsequent deployment updates should be added as update hooks to `uteach_deploy.install`, and those same changes should be added to the `hook_install()` implementation so that new sites will receive those changes.